Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

 Some feature filters require parameters to decide whether a feature should be turned on or not.
 For example a browser feature filter may turn on a feature for a certain set of browsers.
 It may be desired that Edge and Chrome browsers enable a feature, while FireFox does not.
 To do this a feature filter can be designed to expect parameters.
 These parameters would be specified in the feature configuration, and in code would be accessible via the `FeatureFilterEvaluationContext` parameter of `evaluate`. `FeatureFilterEvaluationContext` has a property `parameters` which is a `HashMap<String, Object>`.

-## Request Based Features/Snapshot

-There are scenarios which require the state of a feature to remain consistent during the lifetime of a request.
-The values returned from the standard `FeatureManager` may change if the configuration source which it is pulling from is updated during the request.
-This can be prevented by using `FeatureManagerSnapshot` and `@FeatureOn( snapshot = true )`. `FeatureManagerSnapshot` can be retrieved in the same manner as `FeatureManager`. `FeatureManagerSnapshot` calls `FeatureManager`, but it caches the first evaluated state of a feature during a request and will return the same state of a feature during its lifetime.

 ## Built-In Feature Filters

 There are a few feature filters that come with the `azure-spring-cloud-feature-management` package.
 These feature filters are not added automatically, but can be referenced and registered as soon as the package is registered.